USA January 23, 2017

 9. Idyllwild, CA

 This popular mountain resort is the perfect choice for a small-town getaway.
-Fresh air, grand views and a thriving arts scene add to the appeal of this place.
+Fresh air, grand views, and a thriving arts scene add to the appeal of this place.
+Truly one of the most charming small towns in Southern California.

 10. Coronado, CA